gabrieldrn/carbon-compose/docs/getting-started/import-lib.md

 # Import Carbon library

-Add the dependency according to your dependencies declaration method:
+To start using Carbon in your Compose app, add the dependency according to your dependencies declaration method:

 === "Version catalog"